 Loft Insulation Grants

-Loft Insulation Grant funding comes from the six main utility companies and is backed by the UK Government.
+Loft Insulation grant funding comes from the six main energy suppliers and is backed by the UK Government.
 It is the occupier of the property who qualifies for the Grant and they are completely non-repayable.
-Please see our Loft Insulation page for more details.

 The Grant schemes allow for mineral wool or glass fibre blankets to be rolled out on the floor of the loft.
 If the loft is empty, a layer of 100mm is laid between the joists and then a further 170mm is laid on top at right angles.
 This is known as cross-laying.